In October 2025, the Cancer AI Alliance (CAIA) announced the launch of the first scalable platform using federated learning for cancer research.

 Federated learning enables a strategic shift leveraging collective strength rather than isolation, accelerating the pace of breakthrough discoveries by up to tenfold.

-Adapting federated learning for multi-institutional cancer research
+How has CAIA adapted federated learning for multi-institutional cancer research?

 While federated learning has been gaining steam for nearly 10 years, adapting the technology for multi-institution use in cancer research has proved elusive due to significant technological, regulatory, patient privacy, and data harmonization challenges, as well as the coordination effort necessary to bring together organizations of this scale and complexity.